 1965: British pop group Unit 4+2 were at #1 on the UK singles chart with their only chart-topping hit, “Concrete And Clay.”

 1966: The Righteous Brothers went to #1 in the US for the second time with “(You’re My) Soul and Inspiration.”
 It was the duo’s first hit after leaving producer Phil Spector and their first on the jazz-oriented Verve label.
-The song was written by Brill Building songwriting team Barry Mann and Cynthia Weil, who also wrote the group’s first hit “You’ve Lost That Lovin’ Feelin'” along Spector in 1964.
+The song was written by Brill Building songwriting team Barry Mann and Cynthia Weil, who also wrote the group’s first hit “You’ve Lost That Lovin’ Feelin'” along with Spector in 1964.

 1967: Otis Redding, Sam & Dave, Eddie Floyd, Arthur Conley, and Booker T. And The M.G.’s all appeared at London’s Hammersmith Odeon.
 The show was part of a thirteen-date tour known as the “Stax/Volt Revue.”
 It was the first European tour of the label’s artists, none of whom except for Redding had traveled to the continent.
 While institutional racism was rampant back in Memphis, European fans treated all of the tour’s artists—both black and white—with great respect.